-Carve unique sculptural stone set jewellery.
+Carve unique sculptural stone set jewellery in the form of a bezel-set ring design.
 Join us over four days for this brilliant addition to our wax carving and stone setting courses.

 Students build on their existing wax carving skills and learn how to carve waxes ready to make stone-set jewellery, how to prepare their castings and ultimately how to set the stones creating one of a kind pieces.

 This fun workshop equips the student with another valuable technique to bring more range to their existing jewellery making practice.

 At A Glance

 - 4 Day Course over 2 Weekends (with a break weekend in between)